Visiting Budapest in December

 St. Stephen’s Basilica

-There are two options for free walking tours.
-A general tour of Budapest or the communist tour.
-Our guide’s name was Regi, was lots of fun and very knowledgeable.
+There are two options for free walking tours: a general tour of Budapest or a communist tour.
+Our guide, Regi, was lots of fun and very knowledgeable.

 The start was at St. Stephen’s Basilica, and we learned a bit about the history of Hungary.

 896 was the first record of tribes.
-The tower is 96 meters high and there was a royal decree that no building should ever be higher than 96 meters.
-The parliament is also 96 meters to signify the church and state are equally important.
+The tower is 96 meters high, and there was a royal decree that no building should ever be higher than 96 meters.
+The parliament is also 96 meters high to signify that the church and state are equally important.
 One is not over the other.

 St. Stephen’s Cathedral and the Christmas Markets